 Meet Our Staff, Board and Crew

-Leah and Emily co-founded Birth Roots Perinatal Resource Center in 2004 and co-created the Community Supported Parenting© model of Parental Development group work.
+Leah and Emily co-founded Birth Roots in 2004 and co-created the Community Supported Parenting© model of Parental Development group work.
 This style of facilitation brings the Birth Roots’ mission to life by creating a class environment that fosters connection, dialogue, and meaningful reflection.
-Leah’s Birthing From Within, Blossoming Newborns classes have transformed the experiences of an entire generation of new families in Southern Maine.
-She has recently launched Parents Raising Consciousness, a new parent coaching program.
+Leah’s Birthing From Within and Blossoming Newborns classes have transformed the experiences of an entire generation of new families in Southern Maine.
+She also launched Parents Raising Consciousness, a new parent coaching program.
 Emily completed her Parenting By Connection certification in 2013 with Hand in Hand Parenting and is bringing this philosophy to the Birth Roots community.

 Johanna Hill, DC

 Johanna Hill, DC, is a chiropractic physician specializing in pregnancy and pediatrics and has been a member of the Birth Roots board since 2012.
 In a prior life, she worked in non-profit development at a large outdoor history museum, as well as in strategic development for two other start-up community-focused nonprofits.
 Her passion for Birth Roots began when she first set foot in the oxytocin-rich space and felt that she had found her flock – not as a parent (yet), but as a birth professional.
 She is the proud mama of two little girls.